Justice Professionals Need to Know About FASD

 This is REAL, folks.

 There is ample support for taking that extra time.
 The Canadian Bar Association and American Bar Associations have passed resolutions supporting accommodations in the justice system for individuals with FASD.
 The National Judicial College, a nationwide training organization, presents an “Advanced Bench Skills: Procedural Fairness” course (including in Anchorage Alaska, September 2018).
 The trainers presented the research that estimated that perceptions of fairness by people involved in court hearings lead to greater acceptance of the results.
 The research shows that up to 70% of these perceptions of fairness are based on using of plain language, giving a chance to be heard, treating everyone with respect, and showing impartiality by explaining the basics of what is going on.
 A great discussion in less technical language is Nagle, L., Fetal Alcohol Spectrum Disorders, National Association of State Judicial Educators, Jan.
 26, 2011.
 Attorneys representing affected persons in criminal, juvenile justice, or child welfare proceedings have an affirmative duty to do so.
-For example, the Alaska Rules of Professional Conduct state that “[a] lawyer shall keep a client reasonably informed” about the matter, and “shall explain a matter to the extent reasonably necessary to permit the client to make informed decisions regarding the representation.”
+For example, Rule 1.4(a) of the Alaska Rules of Professional Conduct states that “[a] lawyer shall keep a client reasonably informed” about the matter, and “shall explain a matter to the extent reasonably necessary to permit the client to make informed decisions regarding the representation.”
 An additional concern is that of ‘confabulation’ which is very real and very dangerous.

 A lot of education is needed.
 Once the professional has the information, they will need to educate many others in the justice system.
 It is best to approach this task with the assumption those working in the justice system are basically good people whose jobs involve serving others, but who are faced with strong limits on the available time for each situation.
 Here are some ideas: